Parbhani: Etymology, and history

 In ancient times, Parbhani was known as "Prabhavati nagari" (प्रभावतीनगरी) on account of the existence of a massive temple of Goddess Prabhavati.
 The name "Prabhavati" means goddess Lakshmi and Parvati.
 Present name Parbhani is a corrupt form of Prabhavati.

 Parbhani was for over 650 years under Muslim rule, under the Deccan sultanates, the Mughals and later the Nizam of Hyderabad.
 The town remained a part of the Princely State of Hyderabad under the rulership of the Nizam until Operation Polo of the Indian Army in 1948.
 Thereafter it became part of the independent Republic of India.
 Until 1956 the town remained a part of Hyderabad State within India.
 Under the administrative reforms that year and the break-up of the State of Hyderabad, Parbhani and the adjacent towns were transferred to the multilingual Bombay State.
 Since 1960 it has been a part of State of Maharashtra.

 Demographics

 According to the 2011 census, the population of Parbhani city is 307,170.
 Male and female populations are 157,628 and 149,563 respectively, a ratio of 949 females per 1000 males.
-The average literacy rate of Parbhani city is 84.34 percent (225,298 people), with male literacy at 90.71 percent and female at 77.70 percent.
+The average literacy rate of Parbhani city is 84.34 per cent (225,298 people), with male literacy at 90.71 per cent and female at 77.70 per cent.
 According to the census report, population of children (aged 0–6 years) in Parbhani city is a total of 40,075 of which 21,187 are males and 18,888 are females, a ratio of 981 females per 1000 males.

-Hinduism is the majority religion in Parbhani city with 138,562 followers.
+Hinduism forms a plurality in Parbhani city with 138,562 followers.
 Islam is the second major religion in the city of Parbhani with approximately 126,702 following it and Buddhism by 36,203, Christianity is followed by 697, Jainism by 2,870.

+At the time of the 2011 census, 55.04% of the population spoke Marathi, 31.51% Urdu, 10.41% Hindi and 1.04% Marwari as their first language.